-Convertible debt
+Convertible debt and unsecured senior notes

 The Group determines the appropriate accounting treatment of its convertible debt in accordance with the terms in relation to the conversion feature.
 After considering the impact of such features, the Group may account for such instrument as a liability in its entirety, or separate the instrument into debt and equity components following the respective guidance described under ASC 815 Derivatives and Hedging and ASC 470 Debt.
+The debt discount, if any, together with related issuance cost are subsequently amortized as interest expense over the contractual life.
+The Group presented the issuance costs of debt as a direct deduction from the related debt during the periods presented.